PeterWaher/IoTGateway/README.md

 **IoTGateway** is a C# implementation of an IoT gateway.
 It is self contained, and includes all libraries and frameworks it needs to operate.
 Example applications also include binary downloads.

-The solution is divided into different groups of projects:
+Apart from the [IoT Gateway](#iot-gateway) projects, the solution is divided into different groups of projects and modules:

 * [Clients](#clients)
 * [Content](#content)